davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 ([CPE](https://nvlpubs.nist.gov/nistpubs/Legacy/IR/nistir7695.pdf))
 is a clear illustration of the difference between logical and lexical values.
 CPE is a compound datatype with an L2V mapping between well-formed names and lexical representations.
-A JADN CPE type would define the logical value in terms of requirements:
+A JADN CPE type would define the logical value in semantic terms:
 * A CPE instance is a set of 12 defined fields
 * The model designer can define CPE as either a Record type if field names are normative and optionally included in some data formats, or an Array type if field names are annotations that can never appear in lexical data, supporting natural language agnostic documents and protocols (I18N).
 * The designer can designate Record and Array semantics as sets or ordered sets, which determines which serializations are possible.
 An ordered set cannot have an L2V mapping to a JSON object using just a data model because objects do not preserve order.
-If messages are processed at runtime by an information model, object properties can be reordered as needed to conform to the logical type definition.
+If messages are processed using an information model at runtime, object properties can be reordered as needed to conform to the logical type definition.
 Any set can have an L2V mapping to a JSON array because the array preserves positioning and the L2V mapping assigns logical names to lexical positions.
 * An L2V mapping from the 12-field logical WFN to a single-string lexical value would be defined using format options such as /cpe-22 or /cpe-23.